Skip to content

 What Causes Infertility?

 What causes infertility is a complicated subject.
-There are multiple infertility causes.
+There are multiple causes of infertility.
 I have touched on each of them below.
 Click through at the end of each of the descriptions for more detailed information about each fertility problem.
-The good news is that naturopathic medicine effectively addresses each of these infertility causes and restores normal fertility.
+The good news is that naturopathic medicine effectively addresses each of these infertility causes and restores normal fertility in most cases.

 Top 18 Infertility Causes